idia640/presentations/week07/PITCHME.md

 ---

-*A belief which does not spring from conviction in the emotions in no belief at all*
+*A belief which does not spring from conviction in the emotions in no belief at all.*

 Evelyn Scott, writer